The secret of painting a wooden stair.

 – A bucket

 – Sanding paper P80, P120, P180, the red or black one.

 – A brush for acrylic paint.
 Diameter 12 or 14.
-You can use it for the primer and the topcoat.
+You can use the same brush for the primer and the topcoat.
 Just clean it in between with warm water and green soap.

 – 3 x Paint rollers and holder for acrylic topcoat.